icolomina/soroban-crowdfactoring-dapp/README.md

 This script will perform the following tasks:

-- If [docker-ce](https://docs.docker.com/engine/install/) is not installed, It will install it.
-- If [docker-compose](https://docs.docker.com/compose/) is not installed, It will install it.
 - If [composer](https://getcomposer.org/) is not installed, It will install it.
 - If [symfony-cli](https://symfony.com/download) is not installed, It will install it.
 - Install PHP / Symfony components using "composer install"